frnrbt/ondorse-home/index.md

   - section_id: features
     background: white
     features:
-      - title: One customizable end-to-end business verification
+      - title: One customizable platform for end-to-end business verification
         content: >
           Ondorse is a smart platform aggregating multiple sources of information and services in one product designed to streamline your